Helga Marsala, In the footstep of Calvino. The invisible maps of Bianco-Valente, 2008

 Belpoliti states: “the map of ‘The Invisible Cities’ is a network of the possible and the impossible - dream, vision, utopia, imagination - a combinatory game, but also the plot of the world.

-”(8).
+From ‘The Invisible Cities’ onwards the network was the visual metaphor which Calvino used in seeking to capture the world.
+A world which wriggled beneath his gaze, impossible to catch”(8).
 Inthis way, returning to a model which was prevalent in the aesthetics, theoretical approach and epistemology of thetwentieth century, Bianco-Valente record the emergence of the possible and the impossible within concreteprocess-based experiences, defined through mathematical games, geometric tessellations and numericalsequences.
 Paradoxically, a structure which is elaborated according to scientific and mathematical rules (anartwork, a novel, an intelligent machine, a piece of music) can never be traced out with univocal routes.
 There willbe multiple and simultaneous directions.
 In this way the spasmodic attempt to grasp the meaning of things, todecode the world through maps and networks becomes a utopian and fruitful operation at the point where thestone-like thoroughness of rationality crosses over into the chaos of the imagination.
 Accidents, errors and surprisesbecome the soul of an eccentric, multi-directional dynamism in the unstable fabric of the universe.
 “Science seeks to define the world through mathematics, but numbers are not enough to define everything… there are too many variables.

-”(9) state Bianco-Valente, considering the essence of a work built around the idea of interpretive frameworksand the inspiration of digital technology.
+You would need an extended alphabet to give a name to intuitions and realities which cannot be explained”(9) state Bianco-Valente, considering the essence of a work built around the idea of interpretive frameworksand the inspiration of digital technology.

 Making use of the languages of science, the two artists continue tohighlight the perpetual movement of the cosmos and matter.
 The mind responds to this in a way which is creative,multiple and unforeseeable: ranging from the project ALife, a simulation of artificial life where single-cell organismsevolve according to complex developmental models, Tempo Universale (2007), a dreamlike video projection wherethe branching of trees is drowned in a mass of short-wave radio sounds, to the installation Unità minima di senso (2002), which reflects on the attempt to make a machine decode the world through nodes of basic information.